Litianyu141/Pytorch-Sparse-Linalg-torch-amgx.cg.bicg.gmres/README.md

 ## Enviroment

-Cuda-12
+- Cuda-12

-Pytorch-2.7 (**Note torch.sparse.spsolve require CuDSS support, public release torch are not compiled with CuDSS=1, Maybe you need to recompile locally**)
+- Pytorch-2.7 (**Note torch.sparse.spsolve require CuDSS support, public-released-wheel pytorch are not compiled with CuDSS=1, Build from source may be necessary**)

-JAX-Cuda12
+- JAX-Cuda12

 ## Quick Start